adaltas/esgf-2020-fall-bigdata/modules/09.devops/lab.md

 Now your website is deployed.
 Moreover, it will be redeployed on every push to the master branch of the GitHub repository.
 Let's test it

-3. Modify the "Hello world!" message in you `index.html` file, commit and push it to GitHub.
-In a few seconds this will appear on your Netlify deployment.
+3. Modify the "Hello world!" message in your `index.html` file, commit and push it to GitHub.
+In a few seconds, this will appear on your Netlify deployment.

 ## Bonus tasks

-1. Find a setting on Netlify to change the generated Netlify subdomain (`.netlify.app`).
+1. Find a setting on Netlify to change the generated Netlify subdomain (`*.netlify.app`).

 2. Place an image on the webpage using the [`<img>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/img) HTML tag and push it to GitHub.